Median 2 clarification turns before the agent has enough scope to start useful implementation.

 What happens before your agent sees the prompt

-One-Click Improve compiles intent into a task envelope: command route, context, constraints, deliverables, acceptance criteria, and validation.
+One-Click Improve compiles intent into a task envelope: surface route, repo context, agent-aware discovery rules, patch discipline, deliverables, acceptance criteria, validation commands, and Ralph-style slice-by-slice execution.

 $ invoke

-Start from the panel, a selection, VS Code @im, Cursor /im, Claude Code /im, or terminal @im.
+Panel, selection, VS Code @im, Cursor /im, Claude Code, Cowork, or terminal @im.

 $ inspect

-Detect missing scope, files, constraints, tests, ambiguity, architecture notes, and done conditions.
+Score readiness, load repo context, and detect missing scope, files, constraints, tests, and done conditions.

 $ compile

-Load the bundled skill and rewrite the request into an executable engineering task.
+Run the bundled skill and rewrite the request into an executable task with validation steps.

 $ route

-Send or copy the result in the command style that fits the current harness.
+Send or copy the result in the command style that fits Cursor, VS Code, Cowork, Codex, or shell.

 agent operating layer